EyringMLClimateGroup/pacal23jgr_GaussianMixtureModels_Extremes/README.md

 CMIP6 datasets are available at [https://esgf-data.dkrz.de/search/cmip6-dkrz/](https://esgf-data.dkrz.de/search/cmip6-dkrz/).
 Regional grid files are generated using the [recipe](esmvaltool/recipe_gmm_ssp.yml) with [ESMValTool](https://github.com/ESMValGroup/ESMValTool).
 Shapefiles for IPCC land regions are freely available at the ATLAS GitHub repository: [https://github.com/SantanderMetGroup/ATLAS](https://github.com/SantanderMetGroup/ATLAS) and provided in the `esmvaltool/auxiliary_data/sep/` directory with the recipe.

 The GMM algorithm is implemented in the [diagnostic script](esmvaltool/diag_scripts/gmm/gmm_analysis.py) for ESMValTool.
+This script takes the 'ESMValTool' output as input and produces the GMM results for each grid cells and each model.

-This script takes the 'ESMValTool' output as input and produces the GMM results for each region and each model under GWL scenarios.
+Return periods for regions under different GWL scenarios are calculated using the [return_priod.py](return_period.py) script.
+This script takes the GMM results as input and produces the return periods for each region and each model under GWL scenarios.